ahmad-khalili/Skills-Match-Automation-Testing/README.md

 # Report
+In this report, we've explained every required test case in its own section.
+The script from the test can be found in the "integration" directory.
+The video demo of the script can be found at the end of the report.
+Also the test cases for each test can be found in the "Test Cases" directory in a ".pdf" file format.
 ## Logging In Precondition
 - Before starting each test case, we visited the website and logged in to our testing account to be able to access inner features.
 ```ruby